 If your lawn is looking worse for the wear, consider adding a liquid fertilizer, inorganic fertilizer, or some other form of liquid lawn care.
-Macronutrients are necessary for soil health and provide the ground with the proper energy to undergo photosynthesis.
+Macronutrients are necessary for soil health and provide the plant with the proper elements to undergo photosynthesis and regulate their water status.
 Without photosynthesis, the grass is not capable of growing strong and staying healthy.
 Regardless of organic or inorganic fertilizers, it's essential to understand the importance of well-balanced, nutrient-rich soil.

 There are so many different types of lawn fertilizers, including inorganic fertilizers, all with a varying blend of macronutrients, that can help you cure various lawn care issues.
 To find the best inorganic fertilizer for you, we will first break down how each macronutrient contributes to soil and grass health.
 With a better understanding of the underlying soil-deficiency physical signs, you can find a balance of nutrients within the soil.

 The amount of nutrients in a given fertilizer blend corresponds to the N-P-K nutrient ratio within the fertilizer blend, whether it is a granular or liquid fertilizer.
-The balance of these three nutrients makes soil not only habitable but optimal for plant and grass growth for inorganic fertilizer application.
+The balance of these three nutrients makes soil not only habitable but optimal for plant and grass growth.
 Before applying any liquid lawn care fertilizer, test your soil to ensure you are not over-applying any nutrients.

 Nitrogen is an essential nutrient for grass growth and root development, aiding in generating new leaves or growth.
-Without nitrogen, your lawn cannot properly uptake the other required nutrients needed to grow healthy grass.
-If you are unsure what is causing your lawn issues, use this guide to help to spot a nitrogen-deficient soil so you can combat this problem with the right inorganic fertilizer blend.
+Lack of nitrogen severely reduces your lawn's photosynthetic capability, needed to grow healthy, resilient grass.
+If you are unsure what is causing your lawn issues, use this guide to help spot nitrogen-deficient soil so you can combat this problem with the right inorganic fertilizer blend.

 Suppose your lawn shows signs of stunted or slow growth, yellowing blades, or low density.
-In that case, it is time to consider a liquid fertilizer, like our 28-0-0 lawn food blend, which contains a high content of nitrogen within the liquid fertilizer.
+In that case, it is time to consider a liquid fertilizer, like our 28-0-0 Lawn Food blend, which contains a high nitrogen content.
+The more nitrogen that your fertilizer contains, the less fertilizer you'll need to use to alleviate symptoms of low nitrogen.
 If there is an absence of nitrogen in your liquid lawn care, the rest of your lawn maintenance could be negligent and non-effective.

-Phosphorus is the key to healthy root development, essential for proper water and nutrient uptake in grass health.
-This macronutrient is critical for lawns requiring top grass and root growth.
+Phosphorus is the key to healthy root development, and essential for proper water and nutrient uptake.
+This macronutrient is critical for new lawns and vigorous root growth.
 Check out these phosphorus-rich inorganic fertilizer blends to treat your lawn’s nutrient deficiency.
 Too much phosphorus in your soil content can lead to stunted grass growth, so be mindful of how much phosphorus is necessary to maintain balance in your lawn.

 Potassium is critical for healthy soil.
-This nutrient plays a large role in photosynthesis by giving the grass the proper energy to produce food material necessary for growing, thriving grass.
-Potassium also helps root to regulate and move water to the roots of the grass.
+This nutrient plays an indirect role in photosynthesis by opening stomata in the leaves, necessary to take in the main ingredient of photosynthesis, carbon dioxide from the atmosphere.
+Potassium also helps regulate water movement within the plant.
 If you're looking to treat a potassium-deficient soil, check out these lawn food liquid fertilizers:

 No matter what type of organic or inorganic fertilizers and nutrient blend you purchase, you will want to be cautious of salt content.
 Too much salt can be detrimental to your lawn's health and prohibit nutrient penetration, especially if your grass is already in a dried state.
 Compared to granular fertilizer, liquid fertilizer has a lower salt content, which only adds to our stated benefits of using liquid lawn care products.

 Some grass types are naturally more salt-tolerant.
-If you are working with perennial ryegrass, tall fescue, or red fescue, you do not have to be overly cautious with your fertilizers' salt content.
 Learn more about how you can tell which type of grass you have and how to care for that species properly.

 Along with these main macronutrients, fertilizer blends contain micronutrients and other ingredients that help the soil absorb and uptake these nutrients.
-Fertilizers release these nutrients at varying speeds, depending on your plant and grass needs.
+Fertilizers release these nutrients at varying speeds, depending on the formulation.
 It's essential to understand the difference between slow release and quick release fertilizers:

-With slow-release and quick-release fertilizers, one is not better than the other, but are made with different lawn care needs in mind.
+With slow-release and quick-release fertilizers, one is not better than the other, they're just made with different lawn care needs in mind.
 Whether you seek long-term care or quick results, the option of a slow-release or quick-release fertilizer will help to decide which type of inorganic fertilizer is best for you and your lawn.
 Let’s learn about the benefits of liquid lawn care, starting with fertilizer.

 When it comes to finding the right liquid fertilizer for your lawn care needs, Simple Lawn Solutions carries various fertilizer blends beneficial for all types of liquid lawn care maintenance.
 We have high-quality products necessary to revive your imbalance or deficient soil for optimal results from inorganic to organic fertilizers, slow-release, and quick-release.
 The liquid fertilizer and formulation of our liquid lawn care products provide a lawn food blend that houses well-mixed nutrients for an even application.